isomerpages/nlb-biblioasia/_podcast/Episode 5/Transcript.md

 Okay.
 It's an obvious question, but why Nehru?

 Abhishek <br>
 I've read a lot of his work.
-In fact, I've read a lot of his correspondence, and I think he was...
-The quality of his thoughts was just at such a high level.
+In fact, I've read a lot of his correspondence, and I think the quality of his thoughts was just at such a high level.
 And it would be fascinating to have a dinner conversation with him.
 And just quiz him on various things.

 Jimmy <br>
 What do you think is the most underrated period in history or under-examined period in history?